AlenioH/wordle-wannabe/README.md

 # About the app

 This app is a wannabe wordle game.
 Build using React.

-Random words are a courtesy of [Random Words API](http://random-word-api.herokuapp.com/home)
+Random words are a courtesy of [Random Words API](http://random-word-api.herokuapp.com/home).

+Reality check (aka checking if a word even exists) is a courtesy of [Free Dictionary API](https://dictionaryapi.dev/).

 # Getting Started with Create React App